Kaneko-Informatica/py-br-boleto/README.rst

 ========
-py-br-boleto
+pybrboleto
 ========

-.. _py-br-boleto-synopsis:
+.. _pybrboleto-synopsis:

-O projeto original pode ser encontrado aqui: https://github.com/eduardocereto/pyboleto
+O projeto original pode ser encontrado aqui: https://github.com/eduardocereto/pybrboleto

-py-br-boleto provides a python class to generate "boletos de cobranca" as these are the Brazilian equivalent for invoices.
+pybrboleto provides a python class to generate "boletos de cobranca" as these are the Brazilian equivalent for invoices.

 It's easy to implement classes for new banks.

 This class is still in development and currently has no documented API.

-.. _py-br-boleto-implemented-bank:
+.. _pybrboleto-implemented-bank:

 Implemented Banks
 =================